FIVE MOST SURPRISING FINDS

 The primary victims of eliminated school discipline were not the suspended students.
 They were the quiet Black students sitting next to them — the ones who came to learn and found that learning was impossible because the classroom had been surrendered to chaos in the name of equity.
 Eden, Manhattan Institute, 2019; Steinberg & Lacoe, Education Next, 2017

-In January 2014, the U.S. Department of Education and the Department of Justice sent a joint “Dear Colleague” letter—an official warning to every public school district in the country.
-The letter did not have the force of law, but it carried the clear weight of the federal government’s power to enforce rules.
-Its message was unmistakable — school discipline policies that led to racial gaps in suspension rates would be treated as potential civil rights violations, even if the policies were written to be fair on paper.
+The U.S. Department of Education and the Department of Justice sent every public school district a joint “Dear Colleague” letter in January 2014.
+The document served as an official warning.
+Although it carried no force of law, the letter wielded the federal government’s full enforcement power.
+Its message stood clear: discipline policies that produced racial gaps in suspension rates would be treated as potential civil rights violations, even if written to appear perfectly fair on paper.

 The Disparity That Started It All